DataBiosphere/dsub/docs/job_control.md

 parameters are used, there is no way for `dsub` to verify that *all* output is present.
 The best that `dsub` can do is to verify that *some* output was created for each such parameter.

+While it's allowed to specify `--output` and `--tasks` on the command line at the same time (for example if output has wildcards and each task writes a different file that matches the pattern), note that in this scenario `--skip` will dutifully skip all tasks if any output matching the pattern is present.
+In practice this means that it's generally unwise to use all three of `--output`, `--tasks`, and `--skip` on the command line.
+Instead, specify a different output for each task, in the tasks file.